 If you are not struggling with a serious addiction, but need to quit something to better yourself or to make more time for family, friends and God, talk to Him.
 Pray.
 The time is NOW.

 If you know someone who needs help, then help.
 How?
 Pray.
 Step up to the battle by getting on your knees.
 I can not tell you enough how powerful prayer is.
 The time is NOW.

 As my husband and I both get ready to celebrate our fourth anniversary of complete sobriety, (yes we did it together with God’s help) on January 3rd, it would mean the world to me if you would stop reading right now, close your eyes, and say a prayer.
 Pray for yourself, pray for another, and thank Him.
 God is so very good, if we allow Him into our lives, if we become addicted.

 For the first time in my life I am proud to be addicted.
 To God.
 To the Bible.
 To creating.
 Praying.
 Helping.
 Giving.
 Loving.
 Writing.
 Trying.
 Living.
 Worshipping.
 Smiling.
 Laughing.
 Trusting, Shining.
 The list goes on and on and then on some more.
 And the list is so very good, because God is so very good.

-If you like what I do, please support me by sharing, or following me on Instagram @humblegirl1111 or my Facebook page at Nay Towell.
-You can also scroll to the bottom of the page and buy me a coffee!
+If you like what I do, please support me by sharing, or following my Facebook page at Humblegirl.
+You can also subscribe by email.
 Your support means the world to me!

 If you need help or are interested in specific things I did to personally overcome addiction to alcohol, contact me and I will email you.
 You can do this!